dirkjanm/dirkjanm.github.io/_posts/2019-01-21-abusing-exchange-one-api-call-away-from-domain-admin.md

 # Performing the attack without any credentials altogether
 In the previous section we used compromised credentials to perform the first step of the attack.
 If an attacker is only in a position to perform a network attack, but doesn't have any credentials, it is still possible to trigger Exchange to authenticate.
 If we perform a SMB to HTTP (or HTTP to HTTP) relay attack (using LLMNR/NBNS/mitm6 spoofing) we can relay the authentication of a user in the same network segment to Exchange EWS and use their credentials to trigger the callback (thanks to [Mark](https://twitter.com/infosec_kb) for bringing this up!).
-I've included a small modified `httpattack.py` which you can use with ntlmrelayx to perform the attack from a network perspective without any credentials (you just need to modify your attacker host since it is hardcoded in the file):
+I've included a small modified `httpattack.py` which you can use with ntlmrelayx to perform the attack from a network perspective without any credentials (you just need to modify your attacker host since it is hard-coded in the file):

 ![Relaying NTLM authentication to EWS](/assets/img/privexchange/ews-relay.png){: .align-center}

 # Mitigations
 This attack depends on various components to work.
-In previous blogs I've already highlighted several defenses [against NTLM relaying](https://www.fox-it.com/en/insights/blogs/blog/inside-windows-network/) and against [relaying to LDAP specifically](https://blog.fox-it.com/2018/04/26/escalating-privileges-with-acls-in-active-directory/).
+In previous blogs I've already highlighted several defences [against NTLM relaying](https://www.fox-it.com/en/insights/blogs/blog/inside-windows-network/) and against [relaying to LDAP specifically](https://blog.fox-it.com/2018/04/26/escalating-privileges-with-acls-in-active-directory/).

 The most important mitigations applicable to this attack are:
 - Remove the unnecessary high privileges that Exchange has on the Domain object by running `setup.exe /PrepareAD` from a patched Exchange CU (see below for more info).